Combinatorial properties of Newton maps: Extended Newton graphs from Newton maps

-As constructed, an extended Newton graph $\Delta^*_N$ with Newton ray edges will have infinitely many vertices since each Newton ray is composed of a sequence of infinitely many preimages of edges.
-We now alter the edge set and vertex set of $\Delta^*_N$ to produce a finite graph without changing the topology of $\Delta^*_N$ as a subset of $\S^2$.
+As constructed, an extended Newton graph $\Delta^*_\N$ with Newton ray edges may have infinitely many vertices since some Newton rays are composed of a sequence of infinitely many preimages of edges.
+We now alter the edge set and vertex set of $\Delta^*_\N$ to produce a finite graph without changing the topology of $\Delta^*_\N$ as a subset of $\S^2$.
 Each (periodic and pre-periodic) Newton ray is taken as a single edge, thereby eliminating all of the vertices in the Newton ray except its endpoints.
-For convenience, we still denote this new finite graph by $\Delta^*_N$.
-Thus the vertices of $\Delta^*_N$ are the vertices of $\Delta_N$, the vertices of the Hubbard trees (which are chosen to include repelling fixed points of the polynomial-like restrictions and postcritical points of $N_p$ in the filled Julia sets), and points in the Hubbard tree preimages which map to these vertices.
-This graph is finite, connected, forward invariant under $N_p$ and contains the whole postcritical set of $N_p$.
-Moreover, every edge of $\Delta^*_N$ is evidently mapped by $N_p$ in the required way. \end{proof}
+For convenience, we still denote this new finite graph by $\Delta^*_\N$.
+Thus the vertices of $\Delta^*_\N$ are the vertices of $\Delta_\N$, the vertices of the Hubbard trees (which are chosen to include repelling fixed points of the polynomial-like restrictions and postcritical points of $N_p$ in the filled Julia sets), and points in the Hubbard tree preimages which map to these vertices.
+This graph is finite, connected, and contains the whole postcritical set of $N_p$.
+Moreover, every edge of $\Delta^*_\N$ is evidently mapped by $N_p$ in the required way. \end{proof}

-\begin{definition}[Extended Newton graph] We call the pair $(\Delta^*_N, N_p|_{\Delta^*_N})$ from Equation \ref{eqn:ExtendedNewtonGraph} an \emph{extended Newton graph} associated to $N_p$. \end{definition}
+\begin{definition}[Extended Newton graph] We call the pair $(\Delta^*_\N, N_p|_{\Delta^*_\N})$ from Equation \ref{eqn:ExtendedNewtonGraph} an \emph{extended Newton graph} associated to $N_p$. \end{definition}

 The following proposition asserts that the extended Newton graph assigned to a Newton map is unique on the Newton graph and Hubbard tree edges (though of course uniqueness is not expected for the Newton rays).
-It is a consequence of Proposition \ref{Rem_ExtHubbardTrees} and the construction.
+It is a consequence of Corollary \ref{Rem_ExtHubbardTrees} and the construction.

-\begin{proposition} Let $(\Delta_{N,1}^*,N_p)$ and $(\Delta_{N,2}^*,N_p)$ be two extended Newton graphs constructed for $N_p$, and denote by $\Delta_{N,1}^-$ and $\Delta_{N,2}^-$ the respective graphs with all Newton ray edges removed.
-Then $\Delta_{N,1}^-=\Delta_{N,2}^-$ and $N_p|_{\Delta_{N,1}^-}=N_p|_{\Delta_{N,2}^-}$. \end{proposition}
+\begin{proposition} Let $(\Delta_{\N,1}^*,N_p)$ and $(\Delta_{\N,2}^*,N_p)$ be two extended Newton graphs constructed for $N_p$, and denote by $\Delta_{\N,1}^-$ and $\Delta_{\N,2}^-$ the respective graphs with all Newton ray edges removed.
+Then $\Delta_{\N,1}^-=\Delta_{\N,2}^-$ and $N_p|_{\Delta_{\N,1}^-}=N_p|_{\Delta_{\N,2}^-}$. \end{proposition}